Hot dogs, pizza, snow cones and bubble tea are among Americans’ favorite street foods, which are quicker and more affordable than restaurantfo ...

 15. Food Trailer

-More than 35,000 food trucks and trailers are currently operating across the US, and the number is expected to rise as consumer spending increases.
+More than 47,033 food trucks and trailers are currently operating across the US, and the number is expected to rise as consumer spending increases.
 These food trucks prepare and serve all variety of food, from hotdogs and tacos to pizzas and fresh baked goods.
 They can be found on sidewalks and in parking lots and parks.
-If you’re an entrepreneur with a love of food, starting a food trailer business might be the perfect way to turn your passion into a career.

 Before you open your food trailer, it’s important that you research the market and see what other food trucks are serving.
 It’s a good idea to decide what kind of food to offer and find your own niche market.
 It would be easy to market your business if you come up with a unique offering or a fresh take on food truck fare.
 You will also need to comply with your state’s permit and licensing requirements.
 When you’re ready, take your truck to the park and start cooking!